yunmingzhang17/yunmingzhang17.github.io/getting-started.md

 *This is the code of Page Rank Delta using Graphit*

 Here we will go through an example of GraphIt Code using Page Rank Delta as an example.
-You can find this file under your graphit/apps folder
+You can find this file under your graphit/apps folder also linked [here](https://github.com/yunmingzhang17/graphit/tree/master/apps)

 Additionally here is a link to the [GraphIt paper.](https://arxiv.org/pdf/1805.00923.pdf) Sections 4 and 5 give the complete breakdown of the Page Rank Delta code.
 Please look here if you want a more detailed breakdown of the functionality of Graphit.

 ###      Algorithm Explanatation